HarshitS17/smart-notes-api/README.md

 📝 Smart Notes API

-A full-stack Smart Notes application built using Spring Boot (REST API) with a MySQL database and a minimal HTML/CSS/JavaScript frontend.
-Users can create, read, update, delete, and search notes in real time.
+Smart Notes is a full-stack note-taking application that allows users to create, edit, delete, and search notes.
+It exposes a REST API built with Spring Boot and persists data using MySQL.

 ⸻